Apple iPhone 7 full review

 Of course, the removal of the headphone jack initially caused a bit of a stir, but we're confident that iPhone users will quickly come to terms with the fact that the 3.5mm jack has been ditched, just as we all did when Apple replaced the 30-pin connector with a Lightning connector.

 In fact, we've been using wireless headphones for some time now, as they're actually a lot cheaper to pick up than most people realise.
 And even for those unwilling to stop using their wired headphones, you can buy an adaptor that'll make any wired headphones wireless.
+We love Apple's AirPods, which are very popular.

 Besides, the missing jack paved the way for other enhancements, including a new, larger Taptic Engine for use with new Home Button (more on that below) and a larger battery which Apple claims will offer an extra hour of battery life compared to the 6s.
 The removal of the headphone jack also paved the way for higher quality audio playback, and while we're not bad-boy teenagers sat on the back of the bus playing the latest Grime tracks full-blast, we've noticed a positive change in audio quality.